easylogic/contenteditable/src/content/cases/ce-0017-touch-selection-mobile.md

 browserVersion: "120.0"
 keyboard: System virtual keyboard
 caseTitle: Touch selection handles are difficult to use on mobile devices
+description: "On mobile devices, selecting text in a contenteditable region using touch is difficult.
+The selection handles are small and hard to grab, and the selection range may change unexpectedly when trying"
 tags:
   - mobile
   - touch